Iraneus/betamedneed/be-fast.md

 Here is a brief example of how these processes should work:

-A patient is noticed to have any signs of stroke like drooping face, weakening arms and slurring speech and inability to find words to speak properly.
+A patient is noticed to have any signs of stroke like loss of balance, difficulty seeing, drooping face, weakening arms and slurring speech and inability to find words to speak properly.

 A medical response team is called immediately to bring an ambulance.
 Within about 10-15 minutes, the ambulance arrives with emergency medical team to evaluate and transport the patient.